mimoralea/king-pong/report.md

 ### Metrics
 To be more precise we will have to come up with a rating for the agent.
 Simply, we will match the fully trained player against the hard-coded CPU, stopping the match when **the first player reaches 100 games**.
 Each game will be 3 points.
 That is, the first to score 3 points wins a game, the first to win 100 games is the **King**.
 Our goal is to get to the 100 points first, but hopefully we can keep the CPU player under 70 points.

+Note that 100 games are not including training games.
+The agent has to train for millions of games before it learn a robust policy.
+The 100 games metric is only used to test a fully trained agent.

 ## Analysis